grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ### KEDA configuration

-The following [KEDA ScaledObject](https://keda.sh/docs/latest/concepts/scaling-deployments/) configures autoscaling for the querier deployment in the `loki-cluster` namespace.
+This [KEDA ScaledObject](https://keda.sh/docs/latest/concepts/scaling-deployments/) example configures autoscaling for the querier deployment in the `loki-cluster` namespace.
 We set the minimum number of replicas to 10 and the maximum number of replicas to 50.
 Since each querier runs 6 workers, aiming to use 75% of those workers, we set the threshold to 4.
 The metric is served at `http://prometheus.default:9090/prometheus`.
-We configure an stabilization window of 30 minutes.
+We configure a stabilization window of 30 minutes.

 ```yaml
 apiVersion: keda.sh/v1alpha1